Bear hunting: Snaring

 In the Russian Far East, a lasso-like rope loop is hung across a path which bear are known to frequent; its end is tied to a tree.
 The bear passes through the rope as it walks by and the lasso tightens around its body as it continues to move.
 Eventually the bear becomes so entangled within the rope that it can no longer move.
 After a few days, the hunter arrives to finish off the immobilised animal.

 Calling

-It is possible to attract bear by calling, imitating the sound of injured prey.

-Bear seem to have very short attention spans and if they are responding to a call and the sound stops, generally the bear will cease following the sound.
+It is possible to attract bears by calling, imitating the sound of injured prey.
+Bears seem to have very short attention spans and if they are responding to a call and the sound stops, generally the bear will cease following the sound.
 Two callers are often better than one when calling bear as they can keep up continuous calling for longer periods of time.
-Bear can hear a call for distances up to a mile and often will take their time in responding.
+Bears can hear a call for distances up to a mile and often will take their time in responding.